EddieIvan01/iox/README.md

 ***

-### Enable encryption
+## Enable encryption

-For example, we forward 3389 port in intranet to our VPS
+For example, we forward 3389 port in the intranet to our VPS

 ```
 // be-controller host